United States

 Genesia's Story

 Genesia joined Watsi on January 1st, 2021.
-Two years ago, Genesia joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Genesia's most recent donation traveled 8,700 miles to support Alvin, a 1-year-old boy from Tanzania, to fund treatment for his birth condition on his foot.
+Five years ago, Genesia joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Genesia's most recent donation traveled 8,800 miles to support Rith, a high school student from Cambodia, to fund surgery to restore his mobility.

 Impact